NEW

 CO2e emissions per kg

-Real cheddar mixed with plant-based ingredients (legumes and coconut oil)
+Real cheddar mixed with plants (legumes and coconut oil)

-Grated topping with cheddar and 32% plant-based ingredients.
+Grated topping with cheddar and 32% plant ingredients

 Ingredients: 40% cheddar (pasteurised milk, salt, leavening culture, rennet, colouring (beta-carotene)), water, 14% coconut oil, 13% modified potato starch, 3% pea protein, 2% potato flour, salt, acidity regulator (lactic acid), flavoring, preservative (potassium sorbate), colouring (beta-carotene).
 Does not contain palm oil.